Fedihosting-Foundation-Forks/fep/fep/c5a1/fep-c5a1.md

 ## Creating a to-do

-A to-do is a simple commitment, and can be created for oneself or another person.
+A to-do is implemented as a Valueflows Commitment.

 Consuming implementations which don't have planning features MAY display plan-related objects similarly to `Note` objects.